clarkta14/Catan-Portfolio/README.md

 *   Settlements (build)
     *   Distances from other settlements/cities (boolean)
         *   Is &lt;0 away from another settlement/city: IllegalArgumentExcpetion
-        *   Is 0 away from another settlement/city (occupied): False
+        *   Is 0 away from another settlement/city (occupied): False [3b172d2 : CatanBoardTest.java]
-        *   Is 1 away from another settlement/city: False
+        *   Is 1 away from another settlement/city: False [28df728 : CatanBoardTest.java]
-        *   Is 2 away from another settlement/city: True
+        *   Is 2 away from another settlement/city: True [82a0b28 : CatanBoardTest.java]
-        *   Is 11 away from another settlement/city: True
+        *   Is 11 away from another settlement/city: True [9ac2872 : CatanBoardTest.java]
         *   Is >11 away from another settlement/city: IllegalArgumentExcpetion
     *   Connections to roads (boolean)
         *   Is connected to a road that is owned by the current player: True
         *   Is not connected to a road: False
-    *   Has necessary resources (boolean)
+    *   Has necessary resources to build settlement (boolean)
-        *   Current player has at least 1 brick, 1 lumber, 1 grain, and 1 wool: True
+        *   Current player has at least 1 brick, 1 lumber, 1 grain, and 1 wool: True [18ccceb : CatanBoardTest.java]
-        *   Current player does not have the required resources: False
+        *   Current player does not have the required resources: False [02dd93a : CatanBoardTest.java]
 *   Cities (build)
     *   Has necessary resources (boolean)
-        *   Current player has at least 2 grain and 3 ore: True
+        *   Current player has at least 2 grain and 3 ore: True [1c57e33 : CatanBoardTest.java]
-        *   Current player does not have at least 2 grain and 3 ore: False
+        *   Current player does not have at least 2 grain and 3 ore: False [f7a7497 : CatanBoardTest.java]
     *   Has selected a settlement that will be upgraded to a city (boolean)
-        *   Current player has selected a settlement that they own: True
+        *   Current player has selected a settlement that they own: True [1c57e33 : CatanBoardTest.java]
-        *   Current player has selected a settlement that they do not own: False
+        *   Current player has selected a settlement that they do not own: False [0291f57 : CatanBoardTest.java]
-        *   Current player has not selected a settlement: False
+        *   Current player has not selected a settlement: False [acd9342 : CatanBoardTest.java]
 *   Roads (build)
     *   Has necessary resources (boolean)
-        *   Current player has at least 1 brick, 1 lumber: True
+        *   Current player has at least 1 brick, 1 lumber: True [78d26d2 : CatanBoardTest.java]
-        *   Current player does not have the required resources: False
+        *   Current player does not have the required resources: False [c9a8c7c : CatanBoardTest.java]
     *   Space connected to a road, settlement, or city owned by current player (boolean)
-        *   Space connected to existing road, settlement, or city: True
+        *   Space connected to existing road, settlement, or city: True [4f44ed5 : CatanBoardTest.java]
-        *   Space not connected to existing road, settlement, or city: False
+        *   Space not connected to existing road, settlement, or city: False [88184a8 : CatanBoardTest.java]
         *   Space is occupied: False
         *   No space is selected: False
 *   Turns
     *   Player’s turn: (interval, int [0, numPlayers - 1])
-        *   Current player ends turn: (currentTurn + 1) % numPlayers
+        *   Current player ends turn: (currentTurn + 1) % numPlayers [1855e2d : CatanBoardTest.java]
         *   Player’s turn set to -1: IllegalArgumentException
         *   Player’s turn set to numPlayers: IllegalArgumentException
 *   Longest Road